ariadnes-thread/ariadne-api/README.md

 The `db-setup/` directory contains an SQL schema that can be used for initial setup of the API.
 The system depends on PostgreSQL as the database software, with `uuid-ossp` extension installed (used to automatically generate UUID v4).

+**Important:** Column names returned from the database are automatically converted into `camelCase` before they are exposed to JavaScript.
+For example, the results of query `SELECT date_created, first_post_id FROM table` will be available through properties `row.dateCreated` and `data.firstPostId`.

 # Rebuilding gRPC code

 After editing `lib/grpc/planner.proto` you can rebuild relevant Node.js code using: